 It is the end of March 2020 and Ariel Fristoe, Artistic Director of Atlanta’s Out of Hand Theater Company commissions me, the composer-in-residence, to create a new 10-minute-musical comedy that can speak (and sing) to the “new normal” that is being created by the COVID-19 pandemic.
 At this point, the word “zoomscial” hadn’t yet crossed our minds.
 More on this later…

-Just like so many other theatre artists and organizations, because of the skyrocketing rate of COVID-19 infections, Out of Hand reluctantly pivots away from the rest of their planned season on stage and explore innovative new ways of expression.
+Just like so many other theatre artists and organizations, because of the skyrocketing rate of COVID-19 infections, Out of Hand reluctantly pivots away from the rest of their planned season on stage to explore innovative new ways of expression.
 The challenge arises; how can we, as theater artists (currently without our beloved live audience), create new and relevant content, while concurrently adhering to social distancing guidelines?

 (Enter Zoom, stage right.)